-Here are some tips that might help if you are thinking about speaking with others about your ostomy.
+Here are some tips that might help if you are thinking about speaking with others about your stoma.

-- If you are speaking to children or grandchildren about your ostomy or your ostomy surgery, there are age appropriate books and dolls available from ostomy manufacturers to help with these questions.
+- If you are speaking to children or grandchildren about your stoma or your stoma surgery, there are age appropriate books available from stoma manufacturers to help with these questions.
 Honest and simple explanations are important, and they help form the basis of good relationships with younger family members.
 How much or little you decide to tell them, and whether you decide to show your stoma to them, depends on the nature of your family as well as their age. - If you are speaking to people who are not as close to you, one way to satisfy their curiosity is to explain you had a serious illness that became a threat to your life.
 Because of that, you had major surgery and now wear a pouch.
 With an explanation like that, there are very few other questions that can be asked unless you want to offer more information.

-If you are in a new romantic relationship, it is worth discussing your situation before the relationship gets physical.
+• If you are in a new romantic relationship, it is worth discussing your situation before the relationship gets physical.
 Plan ahead by rehearsing a short explanation to yourself.
 Start with the fact that you had a serious illness, which had to be treated surgically.
 The result is that you wear a pouch.
 Once you practice how to talk about your situation, it will be easier to find a comfortable time to explain it to a potential new partner.

-When to Call Your Ostomy Care Nurse
+When to Call Your Stoma Care Nurse

-Call your ostomy care nurse if you notice any of the following problems listed below:
+Call your stoma care nurse if you notice any of the following problems listed below:

-- Any sign of urinary tract infection (see page 27)
+- Any sign or symptoms of a urinary tract infection (see page 27)

+You can also contact your GP.

-- Skin irritation
+- Skin irritation.

-- Urine crystals on or around your stoma
+- Urine crystals on or around your stoma.

-- Recurrent leaks under your pouching system or skin barrier
+- Recurrent leaks under your pouching system or skin barrier.

-- Warty, discolored skin around your stoma
+- · Warty, discoloured skin around your stoma.

-- Excessive bleeding of your stoma
+- Excessive bleeding of your stoma.

-- Blood in your urine
+- Blood in your urine.

-- A bulge in the skin around your stoma
+- A bulge in the skin around your stoma.

-- A stoma that appears to be getting longer
+- A stoma that appears to be getting longer.